-GIT: There is a reduction of motility and severe constipation.
+GI tract: Reduction of motility and severe constipation.

 Hexamethonium and mecamylamine were used in the past for the treatment of hypertension but were banned later for the adverse effects.

-Varenicline, mecamylamine, and nicotine in the form of patches are the ganglionic blockers that enter CNS and are used in smoking cessation.
+Varenicline, mecamylamine, and nicotine in the form of patches are the ganglionic blockers that enter the CNS and are used in smoking cessation.

-Adverse effects of ganglionic blockers include postural hypotension, dry mouth, blurred vision, constipation and severe sexual dysfunction.
+Adverse effects of ganglionic blockers include postural hypotension, dry mouth, blurred vision, constipation, and severe sexual dysfunction.

 Important: It is only effective before aging of the complex of ACh and the organophosphate compound.

 The correct answers can be found below the references.